 - Do think about which case fits best, according to the context

 - Do consider using title case to achieve a sense of authority

 Urgency & FOMO

 Marketers will often want to create a sense of urgency, to inspire their audience to act.
-It’s a classic tactic that is applied across different channels – and you should be sure to explore its potential for your own subject lines.
+It’s a classic tactic applied across different channels – and you should be sure to explore its potential for your subject lines.

-If you put the correct words in the right order, you’ll be able to create excitement, as well as begin to leverage a Fear of Missing Out that will inspire your recipients to click.
+If you put the correct words in the right order, you’ll be able to create excitement and leverage a Fear of Missing Out that will inspire your recipients to click.